gardener/documentation/website/documentation/getting-started/project/_index.md

 Even though projects are a dedicated Kubernetes resource, every project also corresponds to a dedicated namespace in the garden cluster.
 All project resources - including shoots - are placed into this namespace.

 You can ask Gardener to use a specific namespace name in the project manifest but usually, this field should be left empty.
-The namespace then gets created automatically by Gardener's project-controller and its name will then be generated from the project's name, prefixed by "garden-".
+The namespace then gets created automatically by Gardener's project-controller, with its name getting generated from the project's name, prefixed by "garden-".

 ResourceQuotas - if any - will be enforced on the project namespace.